kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I have to take his word for it but it's hard to believe.
 - Nevertheless, I have no choice but to send him home and go to the police in Madrid without him.
 - I give him my coat and a decent woolen jumper and tell him not to sell them.
-- I think about the many good people I know in North London whose lives have been destroyed by drugs.
+- I think about the many good people I know in North London whose lives have been destroyed by rampant criminal gang activity that the police will do nothing about.

 ### Paul tells me he's proud of his ten-year-old son telling him he's bisexual

-- We talk about family a little.
+- At dinner, and over the next couple of months, we talk about family a little.
 - Paul is upset with his family because they wrote him out of the will because he spent 10k on drugs that was supposed to be for doing the house up.
 - It seems he's always involved in one scam or another to drum up drugs-funds.
 - I understand why he lives in his car... more money for drugs.